Warning signs and symptoms of heart disease

 Fast or Uneven Heartbeat (Palpitations)

 If your heart can't pump blood as well, it may beat faster to try to keep up.
 You may feel your heart racing or throbbing.
-A fast or uneven heartbeat can also be the sign of an arrhythmia.
+A fast or uneven heartbeat can also be a sign of an arrhythmia.
 This is a problem with your heart rate or rhythm.

 When to Call the Doctor